Individual layer

 Revenue at maturity

-Pending canonical scoring — paired with Estate Tax Prepayment Plan
+pending canonical scoring — settled jointly with the Estate Tax Prepayment Plan

 1 · What it fixes